codeoverflow-org/nodecg-io-docs/docs/contribute/contribute.md

 ## Adding dependencies to packages

-This project uses [lerna](https://lerna.js.org) to manage our monorepo and most importantly link all our packages together.
+This project uses [lerna](https://lerna.js.org) to manage our monorepo, and most importantly link all our packages together.
 Because of linking you should not use `npm install xyz --save` to add dependencies because npm can't get the development version of internal packages like `nodecg-io-core`.
 Doing so will result in an error and break the link.
-Instead you should edit the `package.json` directly using a text editor and the run `npm run bootstrap` in the repository root.
+Instead, you should edit the `package.json` directly using a text editor and the run `npm run bootstrap` in the repository root.

 ## Open a Pull Request